 All correspondence for Interlibrary Loan requests must be sent to UNC Charlotte Email Accounts.
 You must have a valid UNC Charlotte email account to request interlibrary loans.

-Get a scan of an article or book chapter (Document Delivery)
+Get a scan of an article or book chapter we own (Document Delivery)

 Document Delivery is a free service for students, faculty, and staff of UNC Charlotte.